-As a British expat living in China as the ‘Brexit’ saga unfolds it is clear to me that this is understandably an issue dividing, not just the nation, but also the wider international community.
-The affects and ramifications of Britain operating outside the EU are yet to be fully understood.
-In this article I would like to present a more positive angle on how the UK can move forward outside of Europe; through business expansion in China.
+As a British ex-pat living in China as the ‘Brexit’ saga unfolds, it is clear to me that this is understandably an issue dividing, not just the nation, but also the wider international community.
+The effects and ramifications of Britain operating outside the EU are yet to be fully understood.
+In this article, I would like to present a more positive angle on how the UK can move forward outside of Europe; through business expansion in China.

 UK-Chinese Business Relations

-The importance of strong UK – Chinese business relations outside of the European market has now become a greater priority in a far more favourable cross-border era for business than a decade ago.
-The importance of positive UK – Chinese relations should not be understated, for Brexit to be a success UK business needs to expand and tap into the lucrative market offered by such growing economies.
-There are of course many challenges but the opportunities presented by business expansion into China are vital to seize at this cross roads for the nation.
+The importance of strong UK – Chinese business relations outside of the European market has now become a greater priority in a far more favorable cross-border era for business than a decade ago.
+The importance of positive UK – Chinese relations should not be understated, for Brexit to be a successful UK business needs to expand and tap into the lucrative market offered by such growing economies.
+There are of course many challenges but the opportunities presented by business expansion into China are vital to seize at this crossroads for the nation.

 UK Business needs to adapt to China – The Key is Digital

-The difference is that the whole online ecosystem developed under a completely different set of conditions with state censorship and regulation essentially shutting out foreign competition; this resulted in Chinese domestic platforms dominating that uniquely cater for this market.
+The difference is that the whole online ecosystem developed under a completely different set of conditions with state censorship and regulation essentially shutting out the foreign competition; this resulted in Chinese domestic platforms dominating that uniquely cater to this market.
 No Facebook, Twitter or Youtube.
-Instead British business need to understand WeChat, Weibo, QQ and Youku.
+Instead, British businesses need to understand WeChat, Weibo, QQ, and Youku.

 The infrastructure for business growth in China is better than ever

-China have the digital and technological infrastructure but in some ways lack quality goods and content, this is changing with domestic competition fiercer but the UK can capitalize on its association with quality.
-Outside of the EU it will need to negotiate intelligently and bring to the table the best products, services and content it has to offer.
+China has the digital and technological infrastructure but in some ways lacks quality goods and content, this is changing with domestic competition fiercer but the UK can capitalize on its association with quality.
+Outside of the EU, it will need to negotiate intelligently and bring to the table the best products, services, and content it has to offer.
 This then needs to be marketed and adapted for the Chinese market in the right, intelligent way.
-Chinese specific strategy is invaluable.
+Chinese-specific strategy is invaluable.

 China is truly open for business with the UK poised to capitalize on this in a number of ways: